-Malcolm Meaby (Headteacher at Stedham) Jeff Ace (Chair of Governors and Safeguarding Governor)
+Malcolm Meaby (Headteacher at Stedham)

+Jeff Ace (Chair of Governors)

+Tamsin Cormack (Safeguarding link governor)

 Whilst the activities of the Designated Safeguarding Lead can be delegated to appropriately trained deputies the ultimate lead responsibility for child protection, as set out above, remains with the Designated Safeguarding Lead; this lead responsibility should not be delegated.
-We recognise that our DSL, as per the recommendations in KCSiE 2023, will be part of SLT.
+We recognise that our DSL, as per the recommendations in KCSiE 2022, will be part of SLT.